115th Quartermaster Company Displays Skills for Thanksgiving Feast

 |0

-This work, 115th Quartermaster Company Displays Skills for Thanksgiving Feast [Image 3 of 3], by SGT Richard Stewart, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 115th Quartermaster Company Displays Skills for Thanksgiving Feast, by SGT Richard Stewart, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.